No. 03 · Nurse-led

 How many sessions do I need?

-Most protocols are two sessions, four weeks apart, then a maintenance session every 4–6 months.
-The exact protocol depends on the product we choose — we agree it at consultation.
+Most protocols are two sessions, four weeks apart.
+Then a maintenance session every 4 to 6 months.
+The exact protocol depends on the product.
+We agree it at consultation.

 What’s the difference between skin boosters and filler?